J0K3R-Joel/BotBall_Library/doc/User_Explanation.md

 ### Base

 In this user every class is included.
 This makes you able to experiment across every class.
+Since this user has every (python) file included, you can do everything here that you can do in other users.
+The only difference is that in this user there is less of a template provided

 ---

 ### BIAS

 In this user every class that needs some kind of calibration (included with classes that they depend on) is included.
 In the `main.py` there is a template which you can use for calibration.
 Note that not everything is included in this template, for example `driveR.{driver_class_name}.calibrate_mm_per_sec()` and `driveR.{driver_class_name}.calibrate_distance()` are not included.
 Check out the [./Calibrations.md](./Calibrations.md) file to know more about this topic.

 ---